-Yes.
-If an AC member is unable to finish his/her term, the member should provide written notice to his/her respective AC chair notifying the chair when he/she will vacate the seat.
-The member is considered to have served a full term regardless of the length actually served in the position.
+No. If an AC member is unable to finish his/her term, the member should provide written notice to his/her respective AC chair notifying the chair when he/she will vacate the seat.
+The member is not considered to have served a full term regardless of the length actually served in the position.

 If I am appointed to serve a mid-term vacancy, do I still have to submit my name for consideration in the state's next AC nomination and election?

 Yes.
-A midterm AC appointee only serves the remaining portion of the term.
+A mid-term AC appointee only serves the remaining portion of the term.
 If the member would like to be considered by the CNE to be placed on the ballot, he/she must submit his/her name and any accompanying information required during the Call for Nominations.

 What happens if a state does not receive any nominees during its given nomination and election year?